davidkuster/hibernate-metrics/README.md

 Grails plugin to report some simple application performance metrics using the Hibernate Statistics API.
 The plugin was introduced at [GR8Conf US 2014](http://gr8conf.us) - the presentation video is available on [YouTube](https://www.youtube.com/watch?v=_cdb7zYNEFg).

 Note that this plugin is in a very early stage and should be considered experimental.
 At this point I suggest only including it in a development or test environment.
-This can be done by including the plugin in BuildConfig.groovy as follows:
+This can be done by including the plugin in BuildConfig.groovy as follows.
+(Where x.y.z is obviously replaced with the desired version of the plugin.)

     import grails.util.Environment